 Hence the Cravings Busters, which retrain your brain to take a different action when you want sugar.

 Hence The Inner Shifts, which get you to challenge your resistance to the very thing you so desperately want.

 You do not need to be perfectionist about this.
 If you slip up on day three - so what?
 Just revert to taking a different action next time.
 And if you are anything like I was, you will have numerous opportunities every day to practise taking a different action.
 My cravings were constant.

 Applying The Pauly Principle takes effort - but that effort is temporary.
-I reached what I call The Effortless Tipping Point in 12 weeks, with month 1 being a lot of effort, month two less so, and month three very much the homestrait.
+I reached what I call The Effortless Tipping Point in 12 weeks when I freed myself from sugar, with month 1 being a lot of effort, month two less so, and month three very much the homestrait.